Pattern Masking for Dictionary Matching: Introduction

 \section{Introduction}

-This paper formalizes the Pattern Masking for Dictionary Matching (\PPSM) problem: Given a dictionary $\D$ of $d$ strings, each of length $\ell$, a query string $q$ of length $\ell$, and a positive integer $z$, {\PPSM} asks to compute a smallest set $K\subseteq\{1,\ldots,\ell\}$, so that if $q[i]$, for all $i\in K$, is replaced by a wildcard, $q$ matches at least $z$ strings from $\D$.
-Equivalently, \PPSM asks to minimize the union $K$ of mismatching positions between $q$ and strings from $\D$ to obtain at least $z$ matches after replacing the positions in $K$ with wildcards.

-Let us start with a true incident to illustrate the essence of the \PPSM problem.
+Let us start with a true incident to illustrate the essence of the computational problem formalized in this work.
 In the Netherlands, water companies bill the non-drinking and drinking water separately.
 The 6th author of this paper had direct debit for the former but not for the latter.
-When he tried to set up the direct debit for the latter, he received the following message by the company: { } The rationale of the data masking is: the client should be able to identify themselves but not infer the identity of any other client.
-Thus, the masked version of the data should conceal as few symbols as possible (set $K$) but correspond to a sufficient number ($z$) of other clients.
+When he tried to set up the direct debit for the latter, he received the following masked message by the company:

-In fact, the {\PPSM} problem lies at the heart of two important applications, featured in large-scale real-world systems: (I) Record linkage of databases containing personal data~\cite{podsbestpaper18,sigmodrec18,Kum2014jamia,chi18,vatsalan2017hbbdt}, and (II) Query term dropping~\cite{googlepatent,ntoulas,ebaypatent,sigir17}.